iCloud Photos Not Downloading? Top 11 Ways To Fix

 To disable Automatic Backup, you need to turn off iCloud backup from the iCloud Settings.
 To do this, follow the guide below.

-- Now hit ‘Backup’ followed by sliding off ‘iCloud Backup’.
+Step 3: Now hit ‘Backup’ followed by sliding off ‘iCloud Backup.’

 1.5 Force Restart Your iPhone

-Forcing a restart on your respective model, may help in coming out of temporary glitches which can’t download iCloud photos properly!
+Sometimes, a simple restart can refresh your device’s connection to iCloud and solve download problems.
+Forcing a restart on your respective model may help in resolving temporary glitches that can’t download iCloud photos properly!

 For iPhone 6 or below:

-- Press ‘Sleep/Wake’ and ‘Home’ button until the Apple logo does not glow over your screen.
+- Press the ‘Sleep/Wake’ and ‘Home’ buttons until the Apple logo does not glow over your screen.

 For iPhone 7/7 plus:

-- Briefly hold ‘Sleep/Wake’ and ‘Volume Down’ button.
-Lift your fingers once Apple logo appears.
+- Briefly hold the ‘Sleep/Wake’ and ‘Volume Down’ buttons.
+Lift your fingers once the Apple logo appears.

 For iPhone 8/8 Plus/iPhone X:

-- Tap on ‘Volume Up’ button and quickly lift your fingers, repeat the same with ‘Volume Down’.
-Now, press ‘Sleep/Wake’ button until Apple logo comes up.
+- Tap on the ‘Volume Up’ button and quickly lift your fingers.
+Repeat the same with ‘Volume Down’.
+Now, press the ‘Sleep/Wake’ button until the Apple logo comes up.

 Part 2.
 How to Fix iCloud Photos Not Downloading to PC?

-Can’t download iCloud photos on your PC?
+iCloud photos not downloading to PC?
 No problem, the following ways will help you out.

 2.1 Update iCloud for Windows